 - A. A non-refundable application fee, set by resolution of the Executive Committee or by the membership, shall be paid by each applicant.
-Graduates of IRSJA are exempt from payment of this fee. - B. Annual dues, due and payable the first day of the fiscal year, shall be set by resolution of the membership upon recommendation of the Executive Committee.
-New members confirmed in the second half of the fiscal year shall pay half the amount of the annual dues.
-The Treasurer is responsible for notifying the member, in writing, of dues that are delinquent.
-After one year of delinquency, the Treasurer shall notify the Executive Committee.
+Graduates of IRSJA are exempt from payment of this fee. - B. Annual dues, due and payable the first day of February, shall be set by resolution of the membership upon recommendation of the Executive Committee.
+(Amendment III: August 2010)